Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README-Incremental.md

 ## Scenario

-Continuing from  the previous chapter of the tutorial, this chapter adds the following steps:
+Continuing from  the [previous chapter](../../WebApp-graph-user/Call-MSGraph/README-Incremental.md) of the tutorial, this chapter adds the following steps:

+1. Secure a ASP.NET Core Web API with the Microsoft identity platform.
-1. The client application acquires an [Access Token](https://aka.ms/access-tokens) for Web API.
+1. The client application acquires an [Access Token](https://aka.ms/access-tokens) for the Web API.
-1. The **Access Token** is used as a *bearer* token to authorize the user to call the ASP.NET Core Web API protected by **Azure AD**.
+1. The **Access Token** is used as a *bearer* token to authorize the user to call the Web API.

 ![Overview](./ReadmeFiles/topology.png)